 2. Easter Parade (1948)

 Why not relax in your favourite chair and travel back to the bygone era of MGM musicals with 1948s Easter Parade.
 Allowing Fred Astaire, Ann Miller and Judy Garland to step from the screen into your living room in one of the finest musicals of the late 1940s.
 While the music of Irvin Berlin will ensure every family member is tapping their feet in appreciation by the end.
 As the simple yet endearing story of dancing partners and love transports you to back the golden age of MGM.
-With its glorious finale taking you to New York’s Fifth Avenue on Easter Sunday in sea of blazing technicolour.
+With its glorious finale taking you to New York’s Fifth Avenue on Easter Sunday in a sea of blazing technicolour.

 Director: Charles Walters